kyma-project/kyma/docs/05-technical-reference/ac-01-application-gateway-details.md

 ## Response rewriting

-If during a call to the external system, the target responds with a redirect (`3xx` status code) that points to the URL with the same host and different path, the `Location` header is modified so that the original target path is replaced with the Application Gateway URL and port, with the sub-path pointing to the called service attached at the end, in this format: `{APP_GATEWAY_URL}:{APP_GATEWAY_PORT}/{APP_NAME}/{SERVICE_NAME}/{SUB-PATH}`.
+If during a call to the external system, the target responds with a redirect (`3xx` status code) that points to the URL with the same host and a different path, the `Location` header is modified so that the original target path is replaced with the Application Gateway URL and port, with the sub-path pointing to the called service attached at the end, in this format: `{APP_GATEWAY_URL}:{APP_GATEWAY_PORT}/{APP_NAME}/{SERVICE_NAME}/{SUB-PATH}`.

-This addition makes the HTTP clients (the ones that called the Application Gateway before) follow redirects through the Application Gateway, and not to the service directly.
-This allows the redirects to go through Application Gateway, and thus, it allows for passing authorization, custom headers, URL parameters, and the body without an issue.
+This functionality makes the HTTP clients that originally called Application Gateway follow redirects through the Gateway, and not to the service directly.
+This allows for passing authorization, custom headers, URL parameters, and the body without an issue.